-Curriculum Connection: Community, Work, Labor movement, Progressive Era, Child Labor
+Curriculum Connection: Child Labor, Community, Labor movement, Progressive Era, Women’s History, Work

 From the Charles H. Kerr Publishing Company records at the Newberry Library.